composer/composer/doc/faqs/how-to-install-composer-programmatically.md

 The script will exit with 1 in case of failure, or 0 on success, and is quiet if no error occurs.

-Alternatively if you want to rely on an exact copy of the installer you can fetch a specific version from github's history.
+Alternatively, if you want to rely on an exact copy of the installer, you can fetch a specific version from GitHub's history.
 The commit hash should be enough to give it uniqueness and authenticity as long as you can trust the GitHub servers.
 For example: